>

 Imagine yourself in a folk club at the end of the evening.
 In all probability, most of the audience has already left and ‘mine host’ is clamouring to clear out the rest.
 The guest has gone down well and the resident musicians are just itching to have another go.
 Suddenly, unrehearsed and consequently a bit ragged, this sort of thing happens.
 (John tells us that sailors used to wind up tarry lengths of yarn into rope—but we suspect that this “Little Ball of Yarn” is something else!)
 Afterwards, everyone goes home feeling they’ve had a right good evening—and we hope you will too!

-Geoff Ling sang Little Ball of Yarn in a recording made by Keith Summers in 1974-75 on their 1975 Topic album Singing Traditions of a Suffolk Family.
+Geoff Ling sang Little Ball of Yarn in a recording made by Keith Summers in 1974-75 on the Ling Family’s 1975 Topic album, Singing Traditions of a Suffolk Family.

 Nora Cleary sang Little Ball of Yarn at The Hand, near Milton Malbay, in July 1976 to Jim Carroll and Pat Mackenzie.
 This recording was included in 2004 on the Musical Tradition anthology Around the Hills of Clare.
 Carroll and Mackenzie noted: